Legal Services in Oman

-Muscat is the biggest city of Oman holds the biggest number of people living in Oman; therefore, labour lawyers in Oman are handling cases of labour law regularly.
-These lawyers and advocates in Muscat have a long list of employers working with them to ensure that all labour laws are met when conducting their business.
+Muscat is the biggest city of Oman holds the biggest number of people living in Oman; therefore, labor lawyers in Oman are handling cases of labor law regularly.
+These lawyers and advocates in Muscat have a long list of employers working with them to ensure that all labor laws are met when conducting their business.

 Property law related to inheritance is primarily governed by the sharia law e.g. a son of the family will get twice the share from the inheritance as compared to a daughter.
 All other matters related to inheritance are dealt with considering sharia law.

 Property law in Oman states that any real estate in Oman can be owned by an Oman national.
 A wholly owned Omani company or a 51% Omani shareholding in a joint-stock company may own a real estate in Oman.
-As for non-GCC foreign nationals owning a real estate in Oman, they must ensure the government of Oman that the project that they intend to start is for the betterment of Oman and its nationals.
-Furthermore, non-GCC foreign nationals are only allowed to own or operate a real estate in tourist designated areas of Oman.
+As for non-GCC foreign nationals owning real estate in Oman, they must ensure the government of Oman that the project that they intend to start is for the betterment of Oman and its nationals.
+Furthermore, non-GCC foreign nationals are only allowed to own or operate real estate in tourist designated areas of Oman.

 Oman has its intellectual property office situated in the ministry of commerce and industry.
 As is the case with other branches of law, intellectual property law influxes in the justice system of Oman through a royal decree.

 Property lawyers in Oman and especially in Muscat; being the biggest city of Oman, are particularly well trained in carrying out matters related to property law.

 Oman’s first civil code of law came into effect on the 13 of August 2013.
 It is legislation comprising of over 1000 articles.
 These articles govern the rights of businesses operating in Oman and the responsibilities that imply to them.